The Dead Pit 1988

 Review by Luisito Joaquín González

 Ok so I’m not trying to hide the fact that a SLASH above is a website dedicated to slashers.
 It’s easy to see because I mention the word in every other sentence (says a lot for my vocabulary, but hey!)
 The Dead Pit isn’t exactly one of those flicks, but for a fair part of the runtime it incorporates some of the genre’s defining elements.
 There’s a psychopathic, surgical masked serial killer that has the trademark heavy breath and only the heroine can see him, which obviously references Halloween.
 There are also some similar themed stalking set pieces, chase sequences and fairly gruesome murders that borrow all the standard elements that make up a stalk and slash flick.
 The film is like an insane mix of Exquisite Tenderness, Dawn of the Mummy and strangely enough, The Exorcist.
-But overall it’s a zombie movie; even if it’s an original one with an inventive surrounding for the plot to unravel in.
+I’m not alone in this theory though, beacuse among others, Bill Gibron over at DVD talk said, “a simple slasher film upended by a Lucio Fulci inspired unnecessary unleashing of the living dead” But overall it’s a zombie movie; even if it’s an original one with an inventive surrounding for the plot to unravel in.
 I suppose the question that you really want answered if you’re reading this is, – is it any good?

 In the beginning, Jane Doe is admitted to the State Mental asylum (sorry but they don’t give us the name) with amnesia.
 She protests that she hasn’t lost her memory, but it was in fact stolen from her!
 Her arrival spells bad news for the other inmates however, when an earthquake rocks the institution.
 Soon after, the patients start losing their minds even more rapidly and people begin to disappear although Jane knows that they have been brutally murdered by the deranged looking surgeon with a bullet hole in his head hanging around the complex…